keerthanlalith/Thesis0/README.md

 ## Training Next state predictor/ autoencoder

-Given the current state, the autoencoder is used to predict the difference beteween the current state and the next state The autoencoder is tained in a spervised learning manner.
+Given the current state, the 2 layer NN is used to predict the difference beteween the current state and the next state The NN is tained in a spervised learning manner.
 The current state and diff for training taken from State.npy, Diff.npy [Data](https://github.com/keerthanlalith/Thesis0/tree/main/Data).
 The autoendoer is tested on test data taken from TState.npy, TDiff.npy
-The Autoencoder stucture is defined in the AE.py, with different activation fucntions
+The NN stucture is defined in the AE.py, with leakyRELU activation fucntion

-Each auto encoder is trained for 50000 iterations, with batch size of 64, learning rate = 0.00005
+Each NN is trained for 50000 iterations, with batch size of 64, learning rate = 0.00005

-to train an autoencoder, run
+to train the NN, run

 ```Shell
 python ae1.py